cherryaudio/docs/content/collections/cherry-audio/poly-fm-station.md

     content:
       -
         type: text
-        text: 'So why would Yamaha choose phase modulation over frequency modulation?
-As it turns out, it takes less computational horsepower to perform phase modulation synthesis.
-This was an important consideration in light of the relatively limited computer horsepower available in the 80s.
-The other reason is that FM synthesis makes use of feedback loops for further tone colors, and with pure FM, these loops cause oscillators to go badly out of tune - with PM, tuning isn''t an issue (we''ll discuss these feedback loops later on). '
+        text: 'There is one interesting quirk of phase modulation that''s good be aware of - because the ' -
+        type: text
+        marks:
           -
+            type: italic
+        text: Freq/Ratio
+      -
+        type: text
+        text: ' CV inputs affect phase, pitch changes are only audible ' -
+        type: text
+        marks:
+          -
+            type: italic
+        text: 'when the mod source is moving.'
+      -
+        type: text
+        text: ' In other words, a constant DC voltage patched to a ' -
+        type: text
+        marks:
+          -
+            type: italic
+        text: Freq/Ratio
+      -
+        type: text
+        text: ' CV input (such as a keyboard pitch CV) won''t affect pitch.
+Similarly, modulation waves with "straight" angles (such as sawtooth or triangle waves) will essentially sound the same as square wave mod, because their rate of change remians the same through their cycle, as opposed to a curve that''s constantly changing - this is why all of FM Station''s waveforms are curved. '
+  -
     type: paragraph
     content:
       -
         type: text
-        text: 'We don''t know why Yamaha continued to refer to DX/TX synthesis as FM as opposed to PM.
-Perhaps it was to capitalize on the prestige of the aforementioned John Chowing/Stanford research, or maybe they just thought FM had a better ring to it.
-Regardless, we''ll continue to refer to it as "FM synthesis," even though it technically isn''t. '
+        text: 'A good analogy to understand phase mod is the doppler effect.
+When a car drives by honking its horn, the pitch of the horn changes as the car travels by, but if the car stops moving at any distance, the pitch of the horn remains constant.
+If you''ve ever messed with the time knob on an analog delay, they behave in the same way - pitch change is only audible while adjusting the delay time, and "catches up" as soon as you stop moving the knob.
+This is because a delay is performing exactly the same function - it''s changing the phase (i.e. distance) of two copies of the same audio material. '
   -
-    type: heading
+    type: paragraph
-    attrs:
-      level: 2
     content:
       -
         type: text
-        text: 'FM Station Basic Architecture'
+        text: 'Note that this only applies to the '
+      -
+        type: text
+        marks:
+          -
+            type: italic
+        text: Freq/Ratio
+      -
+        type: text
+        text: ' CV inputs; the '
+      -
+        type: text
+        marks:
+          -
+            type: italic
+        text: 'Fine '
+      -
+        type: text
+        text: 'control bar and CV inputs are "standard" pitch CV ins (i.e. not phase mod) as is the master ' -
+        type: text
+        marks:
+          -
+            type: italic
+        text: 'Freq Mod'
+      -
+        type: text
+        text: ' CV in at the far left of the panel. ' -
+        type: hard_break
+      -
+        type: hard_break
+      -
+        type: text
+        text: 'Why did Yamaha choose phase modulation over frequency modulation?
+As it turns out, it takes less computational horsepower to perform phase modulation synthesis.
+This was an important consideration in light of the relatively limited computer horsepower available in the 80s.
+The other reason is that FM synthesis makes use of feedback loops for further tone colors, and with pure FM, these loops cause oscillators to go badly out of tune - with PM, tuning isn''t an issue (we''ll discuss these feedback loops later on).
+FM Station Basic Architecture'
   -
     type: paragraph
     content: